cdl-geneseo/geneseo-dictionary/R/Rager.md

 # Rager

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rager

 Created by  Unknown User (afl1), last modified by  Quentin Wall on Nov 29, 2020

 (n.)
 A large party where drugs and alcohol are consumed, often in excess.
 Bro I lost my wallet, keys, and self respect at that rager last night.(Wall, Q-T, 2020)